-Before applying a retinoid, always apply a moisturizer that is for sensitive skin and has very little ingredients.
+Before applying a retinoid, always apply a moisturizer that is for sensitive skin and has very few ingredients.
 After moisturizer, squeeze out a pea-size drop of retinoid and smooth it over your forehead first, then cheeks, nose and chin.

 Avoid the corners of the mouth, nostrils and upper eyelids.
 The skin of the forehead and cheeks is thicker, less sensitive and doesn’t have any folds where retinoids can pool and intensify.